Samsung's Galaxy Fold is here -- with six cameras and two batteries

-The phone will be available April 26, for $1,980.
-It'll come in four colors: Cosmo Black, Space Silver, Martian Green and Astro Blue.
-Apps showed off for the Galaxy Fold include YouTube, Netflix and Facebook.

-It comes with 12 gigabytes of RAM, with batteries on each side of the foldable phone, Justin Denison, Samsung's senior vice president of mobile marketing, said.
+The Galaxy Fold comes with 12 gigabytes of RAM and batteries on each side of the foldable phone, said Justin Denison, Samsung's senior vice president of mobile marketing.

-It has six cameras, with three on the back, one on the front and two inside, he said.
+The gadget has six cameras, with three on the back, one on the front and two inside, Denison said.
+The phone will come in two versions, with a 4G and a 5G edition.

+The three rear cameras are a 12-megapixel wide-angle camera, a 12-megapixel telephoto camera and a 16-megapixel ultra wide camera.
+The two cameras inside are a 10-megapixel selfie camera and an 8-megapixel depth camera.
+The camera on the front is also a 10-megapixel selfie camera.

+The Galaxy Fold does not have a microSD slot, and it comes with 512GB of memory.
+Its fingerprint scanner is on the phone's side.

 Samsung has been talking about a foldable phone for years and finally revealed a prototype in November.
-It uses a new screen technology called Infinity Flex Display that lets you repeatedly open and close the device without screen degradation.
+It uses a new screen technology called Infinity Flex Display that, Samsung says, lets you repeatedly open and close the device without screen degradation.

-The Galaxy Fold will be a compact smartphone when closed and a more expansive tablet when fully opened.
-Apps will seamlessly transition between the display sizes, letting you pick up on the tablet where you left off on the smartphone.
-When the device is unfolded, you'll be able to use three active apps through something Samsung calls Multi Active Window.
+The Galaxy Fold is a compact smartphone when closed and a more expansive tablet when fully opened.
+Apps seamlessly transition between the display sizes, letting you pick up on the tablet where you left off on the smartphone.
+When the device is unfolded, you can use three active apps through something Samsung calls Multi Active Window.

-The launch of the foldable phone was accompanied by a host of announcements, including the introduction of Samsung's new flagship smartphones.
+The launch of the foldable phone was accompanied by a host of announcements, including the introduction of Samsung's new flagship Galaxy S10 smartphones.

 Nearly the entire phone industry is experimenting with foldable devices.
 They're seen as the next major leap in design and a way to get us interested in phones again.
 People are holding onto their smartphones longer than before, and it's getting harder to justify a pricey upgrade given the relatively minor tweaks made every year.
 The hope is that foldables can change that and introduce a new way of interacting with electronics.

-Most major Android phone makers and even unknown startups are working on foldable devices.
+Most major makers of Android phones, and even unknown startups, are working on foldable devices.
 Google has said it's committed to providing Android support for foldable designs.
-Startup Royole already sells its foldable device, the FlexPai, for $1,318 (£1,209) for the 6GB of RAM and 128GB variant.
+Startup Royole already sells its foldable device, the FlexPai, for $1,318 for the 6GB of RAM and 128GB variant.
 The FlexPai closes like a book, with its screen on the outside.
 Even Apple has filed patents for foldable phone designs.

 The future is foldable?